 State Superintendent of Public Instruction

-Stanford Taylor, along with her siblings, was one of a few African American families to integrate the schools in her birthplace of Marks, Mississippi.
+Carolyn and her siblings were one of a few African American families to integrate the schools in her birthplace of Marks, Mississippi.
 She came to Wisconsin to pursue an elementary education degree at the University of Wisconsin–Madison.
 After earning her degree, she served as a classroom teacher and principal in the Madison Metropolitan School District.
-There, Stanford Taylor became the first African-American president of the local teachers union.
+There, Ms. Stanford Taylor became the first African American president of the local teachers union.

 Upon joining the DPI in 2001, Ms. Stanford Taylor became the first female African American appointed to serve as an assistant state superintendent.
 She oversaw the Special Education Team, one of the agency’s largest teams; the Student Services / Prevention and Wellness Team, which focuses on keeping students safe, supported, and engaged; and the residential schools for students who are blind and visually impaired in Janesville and students who are deaf and hard of hearing in Delavan.

 Ms. Stanford Taylor’s work with and for children extends beyond her professional career through service with her church and the community.
 Carolyn and her husband, Larry, have five children; one is a public school principal in Madison and all are public school graduates.